What is 4K?

-- Edit on a 4k monitor to reduce any scaling that would occur on a smaller monitor.
+- Edit on a 4K monitor to reduce any scaling that can occur on a smaller monitor.

-- Make sure your project settings are set to 3840x2160.
-To make that change click on File > Project Settings > Custom.
+- Make sure Project Settings are set to 3840×2160.
+To make the change, select File > Project Settings > Custom.

-- Always have the source content on a local hard drive.
-Using an SSD drive will help even more.
+- Have the source content on a local hard drive.
+An SSD drive will also help as well.

-For information on working with 4K content with Camtasia Windows, please see the following link here
+For information on working with 4K content with Camtasia (Windows), see this article.

-If you have any other questions related to working with 4K content, feel free to contact the Support team, by submitting a ticket at the following link here
+If you have any other questions related to working with 4K content, please contact Tech Support by submitting a ticket.